The Pritzker School of Molecular Engineering (PME) integrates science and engineering to address global challenges from

 Our unique program blends efforts from faculty in engineering, physics, chemistry and computer science.
 Graduate students can customize their research program, by working with one or more thesis advisors to build a cross-cutting research program touching more than one discipline.

-I'm a PhD student in the Awschalom group, where I work in collaboration with both the Schuster and High groups.
+I'm a PhD student in the Awschalom group, where I work in collaboration with the High group.
 Since starting my graduate studies in 2017, I've watched the PME grow a strong quantum program by hiring faculty with expertise in diverse quantum platforms.
 This growth is bolstered by the creation of relationships to industry partners via the Chicago Quantum Exchange.
 I'm excited by the collaboration and job opportunities arising from these departmental ties to a community that is expanding rapidly beyond the realm of academia.
 A state-of-the-art laboratory, and easy access to the Pritzker Nanofabrication Facility, has been critical to my work creating microstructures in silicon carbide used to control and manipulate spin defects — atom-like light emitters used for quantum sensing, memory, and communication.

 As a NSF QISE-NET fellow, I am working in Prof. Andrew Cleland's lab on quantum acoustics.
 My project also allows me to closely collaborate with Prof. Aash Clerk's and Prof. David Awschalom's groups on both theoretical and experimental aspects of quantum information.
 The goal of my project is to develop phonons as a viable information transmission and storage means for quantum information processing.

 Liew Family Professor

 Our group creates and explores quantum states in semiconductors, molecules and hybrid systems to investigate foundational physics and applications in information processing.

 Our group uses arrays of atomic qubits to engineer quantum processors and quantum network nodes.